Lincolnview Junior/Senior High School

-Lincolnview Junior/Senior High School is a public junior and senior high school near Van Wert, Ohio, United States.
-It is the only junior and senior high school in the Lincolnview Local School District.
+Lincolnview K-12 is a public elementary and senior high school near Van Wert, Ohio, United States.
+It is the only K-12 School in the Lincolnview Local School District.
 There are currently around 400 students enrolled in grades 7–12.

 Athletics

 Lincolnview is a member of the Northwest Conference (OHSAA).
 Lincolnview fields six varsity boys sports and five varsity girls sports.
 In addition, Lincolnview fields an indoor track and bowling team, but only as club sports.